The Turkey Real Estate Guide: How to Purchase a Property in Turkey

 The title deed fee on real estate in Turkey is paid after scheduling an appointment at the land registry before the title deed transfer commences.

-So, if the seller you’re dealing with requires you to pay the real estate agent commission and the title deed fees in full (which they legally can), you’re looking at an 8% up-front payment, before the changing of hands of the property even begins.
+So, if the seller requires you to pay the real estate agent commission and the title deed fees in full (which they legally can), you’re looking at an 8% up-front payment before the transaction even begins.

 What’s What: Turkey Real Estate VAT

-The most complex fee in the whole real estate investment in Turkey is the VAT.
-With so many rates, rules and exceptions, it’s easy to get lost.
+VAT is the most complex fee in Turkish real estate.
+With so many rates, rules and exceptions, it’s easy to get lost, so let’s break it down.

 - You are buying from an individual whose livelihood isn’t selling properties.